awesomeeng/awesome-cli/docs/Introducing.md

  - **Extensiblity**.
 For all your CLI needs no matter how simple or how complex.

  - **No External Dependencies**.
-AwesomeCLI is written and maintained by The Awesome Engineering Company and has no dependency that was not written by us.
-This means consistency of code throughout the product and that we have zero dependencies that were not written in-house.
-This means safer code for you and your product.
+AwesomeConfig is written and maintained by The Awesome Engineering Company and has no dependency that was not written by us.
+This means consistency of code throughout the product and zero dependencies that were not written by us.
+This means safer code and better support for you and your product.

  - **Free and Open**.
 AwesomeCLI is released under the MIT License and complete free to use and modify.